 Stress is part of life.
 Everyone experiences stress, and some stress is OK.
 It can get you ready for action and give you the motivation to get things done.

-Some stress can be OK, giving you the motivation and focus to face challenges and get things done.
 But too much stress can be overwhelming, making it difficult to cope with everyday things.

 Managing your stress is good for your emotional and mental health and wellbeing.
 And when your stress is under control and you’re feeling well, you’re better able to navigate the challenges of family life.
-This helps your children grow, develop and thrive.
+This helps your child grow, develop and thrive.

 If you’re stressed, your body will probably let you know.
 In a stressful moment, your heart rate might go up, your breathing might get faster, and your muscles might tense up.

-Sometimes these short-term stress reactions can actually help you deal with stressful situations.
+Sometimes these short-term stress reactions can help you deal with stressful situations.
 For example, they might give you the adrenaline rush you need to get to the bus on time.